Helping keep people and pets together. Since 1996.

 Whether pet ownership gives pet owners cause to exercise, helps to abate loneliness, or gives them loving companions to care for, lessen worry, anxiety and pain, we recognize that animals can influence both our happiness and our health.

 "Dogs and cats live very much in the present.
 They don't worry about tomorrow, which can be a very scary concept for an older person.
 An animal embodies that sense of here and now, and it tends to rub off on people."

 New Jersey-based psychotherapist

 PetPALS was founded in response to the AIDS crisis in 1996.
 Working with local HIV/AIDS relief nonprofits, a dedicated group of volunteers would ensure that people living with and dying of AIDS were able to keep their companion animals healthy and at their sides as long as possible.
-Should the person pass away, PetPALS stepped in to ensure their pets found a new home – ideally with the patient’s family members or friends, but also through a network of foster volunteers.
+Should the person pass away, PetPALS stepped in to ensure their clients' pets found a new home – ideally with the patient’s family members or friends, but also through a network of foster volunteers.

 As the AIDS crisis abated and HIV became more of a chronic disease than a terminal diagnosis in the early 2000s, PetPALS expanded its mission to work with seniors and anyone demonstrating a financial need to keep their pets healthy and happy.